 The principal risks are student recruitment and public perception.
-Outcomes for students have improved steadily and significantly.
+Outcomes for students have improved steadily and significantly over the past few years.
 Satisfaction levels amongst students and their parents / carers continue to be exceptionally high.
 The positive Ofsted report (July 2019) continues to support our recruitment as confidence in the UTC provision is high in the local community.
-Numbers on roll (365 as of the 2021 October census, 383 as of the 2022 October census, and 380 in October 2023) have shown steady and sustained growth.
+Numbers on roll (383 as of the 2022 October census, 380 in October 2023, and 395 in October 2024) have shown steady and sustained growth.
 The college has doubled in size since 2018.
-Lincoln UTC was oversubscribed for September 2022 entry and for entry in 2023.
-The college already has a sizeable waiting list for September 2024.
+Lincoln UTC was oversubscribed for September 2023 entry and for entry in 2024.
+The college already has a sizeable waiting list for September 2025.

-In common with all schools, colleges, and universities we are still facing additional risks due to the state of the economy and inflationary pressures, particularly in relation to energy costs.
-The college has invested in low-energy LED lighting and has reduced energy consumption significantly as a result.
-Plans are in place to install photovoltaic solar panels which will further reduce the college's energy costs and carbon emissions.
+In common with all schools, colleges, and universities we are still facing additional risks due to the state of the economy and inflationary pressures, particularly in relation to the prolonged 'high' energy costs.
+The college invested in low energy LED lighting 12 months ago and has reduced energy consumption significantly as a result.
+We have just completed the installation of a 5MW solar panel system to offset our energy expenditure.